Eisenhower Matrix for Startups

 DELEGATE

-• Responding to every single social media mention immediately
+• Respond to every social media mention immediately

 SKIP IF NEEDED